The 5 Best Budget Audio Interface

 Pros:

-• This product provides 2-in/2-out USB-C Audio Interface for better dynamic range
+• This product provides a 2-in/2-out USB-C Audio Interface for better dynamic range

-• It also provides excellent 1 mic preamp performance
+• It also provides excellent one-mic preamp performance

 • This budget audio interface comes with phantom power and bus power